 Body Dysmorphia

 Researchers aren’t quite sure what causes BDD, but according to Mayo Clinic, genes could play a role.
-The disorder is more common in people with family members who also have the disorder, so there might be some sort of genetic marker that’s passed from one generation to the next that causes these unusual thinking patterns.
+The disorder is more common in people with family members who also have the disorder, so there may be a genetic marker that’s passed from one generation to the next that causes these disruptive thought patterns.

 But this shift in thinking isn’t benign.
 People with BDD have severe lifestyle disruptions as they don’t have enough time to handle daily life and the demands of the disorder.
 The hours they spend looking at or attempting to fix the perceived problem are hours they should be spending in activities that bring them prosperity or joy.
 They can lose relationships, jobs, and opportunities because they can’t shift their thoughts to something that’s rewarding.